chmouel/mongars/README.md

 password are not currently supported (patch welcome but you probably want to use something more secure).

+I only tested it with Google/Gmail accounts (enteprise and personal) so let me know if it works or not on other oauth2 based email accounts.

 ## Install

 ### Arch